kerem-erkinsoy/kerem-erkinsoy/README.md

 - 👀 I am interested in game development with Unity and web back-end programming.
 - 👀 I solve Math and Algorithm problems in my spare time and share the Algorithms I solve here.
 - 🌱 I’m currently learning Spring Framework.
+- 👯 Borderdice, the top down 2D action game we developed with a friend, will be released for PC soon on Steam and other platforms.
 - 📫 How to reach me: k.erkinsoy@hotmail.com

 <!---